LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaForms.md

 ## Register a custom DataBinder

-In case you want to define a mapping from a custom object to a form field string and vice versa you need to register a new Formatter for the this object.
+In case you want to define a mapping from a custom object to a form field string and vice versa you need to register a new Formatter for this object.
 For an object like JodaTime's `LocalTime` it could look like this:

 ```java